ImperialCollegeLondon/pyrealm/docs/source/users/getting_started.md

 pollute your python environment with packages and versions you might not need for other work.
 Detailed information on how to do this can be found on the [Python Packaging User Guide](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
-In short, you can create a virtual environment typing `python3 -m venv .venv` (or `py -m venv .venv` on Windows) and activate it with `source .venv/bin/activate` (`.venv\Scripts\activate` on Windows).
+In short, install `virtualenv`: `pip install virtualenv`, and then you can create a virtual environment typing `python3 -m venv .venv` (or `py -m venv .venv` on Windows) and activate it with `source .venv/bin/activate` (`.venv\Scripts\activate` on Windows).
 Then do `pip install pyrealm` and install everything else you might want to use.
 When